Stroke & Vascular Disorders

 Severe impairment | ||||

 In general, atrial fibrillation is uncommon during pregnancy (61).
 In cases where anticoagulation is indicated, low molecular weight heparin should be used throughout pregnancy.
 Warfarin therapy in the first trimester of pregnancy is associated with fetal anomalies and is, therefore, not recommended.
-Novel oral anticoagulants have not been investigated in pregnancy.
+Similarly, limited evidence exists on the use of direct oral anticoagulants in pregnancy.
+Studies have shown that rivaroxaban was associated with an increased risk of miscarriages and a 4% rate of anomalies and is, therefore, not recommended (59).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.